-During the Summer 2019 semesters, join Dr. Moose on Mondays at 8 am and Thursdays at 4 pm (after it cools down in the semester) for “Get Mov’in with Moose”…..a 3-mile walk around the Auburn campus.
-For the Fall 2019 semester, Dr. Moose will start his walks during the first week of classes.
-Dr. Moose will be mov’in at 8 am on Mondays and 4 pm on Fridays.
-During summer semesters, Dr. Moose will only be Mov’in on Mondays at 7 am.
-He starts earlier to beat the summer heat.
-You can find Dr. Moose and a couple of his Student Counseling & Psychological Services handlers on the concourse outside the Student Center’s Starbucks.
-Dr. Moose knows how effective exercise can be in positively affecting mental health.
+During the Fall and Spring semesters, join Drs.
+Moose and Nessie on Mondays at 8 am and Thursdays at 4 pm (after it cools down in the semester) for “Get Mov’in with Moose”…..a 3-mile walk around the Auburn campus.
+During the Fall semesters, Drs.
+Moose and Nessie will start the walks during the second week of classes.
+Spring semester walks start the first week of the semester.
+During Summer semesters, Drs.
+Moose and Nessie will usually only be Mov’in on Mondays at 7 am.
+They start earlier to beat the summer heat.
+You can find Dr. Moose and Dr. Nessie and a couple of their Student Counseling & Psychological Services handlers on the Haley Center concourse outside the Melton Student Center’s Starbucks.
+Drs.
+Moose and Nessie know that exercise positive affects mental health.
 When Dr. Moose and Dr. Nessie are mov’in, they are happy, happy dogs.
 Masks and physical distancing are required.
 In case of inclement weather, you can call SCPS directly or check out the SCPS Instagram to find out whether Get Mov’in will be happening.

 Drs.
-Moose and Nessie are sometimes available for outreach events on campus.
+Moose and Nessie are often available for outreach events on campus.
 They are limited on the number of outreach events that they can do after 5 pm.
-If you are interested in scheduling Moose or Nessie for an event on campus, please call the counseling center at (334) 844-5123 to check for availability.
+If you are interested in scheduling Moose or Nessie for an event on campus, then please call the counseling center to check for availability.
 Drs.
 Moose and Nessie and his handlers require at least 2 weeks notice to schedule an outreach presentation.

 What is Animal Assisted Therapy?